pyvista/pyvista/doc/source/api/core/typing.rst

 ======
 .. currentmodule:: pyvista

-Type alias and type variable definitions used by PyVista.
+Type aliases and type variable used by PyVista.

 Numeric Array-Like Types